 Please call our dispatchers immediately if you observe a tree touching an overhead line at 907-746-POWR (7697).
 Do not touch the tree or try to move it yourself as it may be energized.

 Extended power outages sometimes occur despite MEA’s best efforts to restore power quickly.
-In the event of an outage that lasts an hour or longer, you’ll be glad you prepared ahead of time, especially if the outage happens during winter when temperatures can be extreme and daylight is scarce.
+In the event of an outage that lasts a few hours or longer, you’ll be glad you prepared ahead of time, especially if the outage happens during winter when temperatures can be extreme and daylight is scarce.

 Prepare a survival pack.
 Test equipment periodically and replace items as necessary.